OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - **HMD Rotations**: Shows the number of rotations around the y-axis (Useful for untangling the cord).
 - **Left Controller Max Speed**: Shows the max speed of the left controller.
 - **Right Controller Max Speed**: Shows the max speed of the right controller.
+- **Presented Frames**: Number of frames presented to the hmd in the currently running application.
 - **Dropped Frames**: Number of frames dropped in the currently running application.
 - **Reprojected Frames**: Number of frames reprojected in the currently running application.
-- **Reprojected Frames**: Number of times the currently running application timed out.
+- **Timed Out**: Number of times the currently running application timed out.
+- **Reprojection Ratio**: Ratio of presented frames to reprojected frames.

 ## - Settings Page: